Gift Acceptance Policy

 Donors executing planned gifts are eligible for membership in the Old Main Society, a recognition society within the Western Washington University Foundation, designed to honor those making planned gifts in support of the University.
 The Old Main Society recognizes confirmed gifts for which the Foundation has documentation supporting the planned gift; e.g. a will, gift annuity contract, etc.

-Charitable bequests – No minimum.
 A charitable bequest is a commitment to make a distribution from a donor’s estate to a charitable organization upon their death.
 Donors can make charitable bequests to the Foundation in wills or living trusts.
+There is no minimum for charitable bequests.

 - Development staff will work with donors and their legal counsel to ensure that correct wording for bequests to the Foundation is included when wills are written.
 Any issues relating to the purposes and requirements of potential bequests will be resolved at that point.